SimdQuickHeap: The QuickHeap Reconsidered: The Original QuickHeap

 The original implementation~\cite{quickheap} stores all buckets and pivots in an interleaved fashion in a flat array, with an additional array to track the positions of the pivots.
 Splitting a bucket is implemented analogously to partitioning in quicksort.
 To make room for a new element in a bucket \(B_i\), all buckets with index smaller than \(i\) are shifted one slot to the right by moving two elements per bucket.
 The data structure is stored in a circular buffer, so that removing the smallest element only requires incrementing a pointer. \Cref{fig:quickheap-old2} shows the data layout and illustrates the \Op{push} and \Op{pop} operations.

 The \Op{push} and \Op{pop} operations of the QuickHeap are both in \(\BigO(\log n)\) \emph{in expectation over uniformly distributed input}~\cite{quickheap}: the original QuickHeap can degenerate under specific input distributions.
 For example, when the inserted elements are decreasing, the number of buckets/pivots grows linearly over time, causing a run time of \(\BigO(n)\) for insertions.
-Follow-up work introduces \emph{Randomized QuickHeaps}~\cite{stronger-quickheaps}, which addresses this issue by probabilistic repartitioning.
-Specifically, each time a bucket of size \(s\) is shifted during an insertion, with probability \(1/s\), the Randomized QuickHeap unites bucket with all newer buckets by dropping the according pivots.
+Follow-up work introduces \emph{Randomized QuickHeaps}~\cite{stronger-quickheaps}, which addresses this issue by probabilistic repartitioning: each time a bucket of size \(s\) is shifted during an insertion, with probability \(1/s\), the Randomized QuickHeap unites the bucket with all newer buckets by dropping the corresponding pivots.
 While the Randomized QuickHeap achieves \(\BigO(\log n)\) operations in expectation for \emph{any} input, it adds significant overhead for benign cases.
-Very recently, Brodal et al.~\cite{partition-based-simple-heaps} introduced additional rebalancing schemes.
+Very recently, Brodal et al.~\cite{partition-based-simple-heaps} introduced more sophisticated rebalancing schemes (see \cref{sec:related}).
+However, these are not directly practical since they rely on linked lists to split and join buckets efficiently.